Kong/docs.konghq.com/app/plugins/rate-limiting.md

 ---       | ---            | ---
-cluster   | accurate, no extra components to support  | relatively the biggest performance impact, each request forces a read and a write on the underlying datastore. redis     | accurate, lesser performance impact than a `cluster` policy | extra redis installation to support, bigger performance impact than a `local` policy local     | minimal performance impact | not accurate, might overshoot when scaling the number of nodes
+cluster   | accurate, no extra components to support  | relatively the biggest performance impact, each request forces a read and a write on the underlying datastore. redis     | accurate, lesser performance impact than a `cluster` policy | extra redis installation to support, bigger performance impact than a `local` policy local     | minimal performance impact | not accurate, diverges when scaling the number of nodes

 There are 2 use cases that are most common: